A Bit of a Do: Background

-Pat Sandys who had produced one of David Nobbs' plays Cupid's Darts was looking for plays for a series called Love and Marriage.
+Pat Sandys, who had produced David Nobbs' play Cupid's Darts, was looking for plays for a series called Love and Marriage.
 The three ideas put forward by David Nobbs were a dentists' dinner dance, a Miss Ball Bearing competition and a diamond wedding.
 Though the ideas were not used, David Nobbs came up with the idea of having the same characters in different do's.
 Casting Gwen Taylor as Rita came first.
 David Nobbs wanted John Thaw and several others to play Ted Simcock, before David Jason was chosen.

 The church seen in cartoon form in the opening title sequence is St John the Baptist Church in the town centre of Knaresborough, North Yorkshire.
 The lead spire with a criss-cross pattern and with a cockerel weather vane on top, and the clock with curved wording above it, both match between the drawing and the real church.

+Home media

+The complete series was released on DVD by Network in a four-disc set on 22 January 2007.